Focal Points

 In simple language, this means that a marine protected area (mpa) is an area with special, or different, status than areas around it.
 It means that the types of activities that are permitted in the water and on the sea bottom are different than the surrounding area.

-Two National Marine Conservation Areas, Gwaii Haanas and the Southern Straight of Georgia, and one National Marine Wildlife Area off Scott Islands Provincial Park at the north end of Vancouver Island are currently proposed.
+One National Marine Conservation Area, the Southern Straight of Georgia, and one National Marine Wildlife Area off Scott Islands Provincial Park at the north end of Vancouver Island are currently proposed.
 Temporary marine protected areas that change over time and area, occur in the form of fisheries closures throughout British Columbia waters.

 view larger images in the photo gallery